Sheriff court: Remit and jurisdiction

+Since 2017, appeals against conviction and sentence from the justice of the peace and sheriff courts in summary procedure are remitted to the Sheriff Appeal Court.

-A higher sentence in solemn cases may be imposed upon remittance of the case to the High Court of Justiciary.
+The Sheriff Appeal Court can refer a point of law to the High Court of Justiciary.

 Staffing

 The Courts are staffed by civil servants who are employed by the Scottish Courts and Tribunals Service which is a non-ministerial government department whose corporate board is chaired by the Lord President of the Court of Session, and is independent of the Scottish Ministers.
 The Scottish Courts and Tribunals Service publishes an online map, lists of Sheriffs, and the rules of the court under different procedures.

 Sheriffdoms

 There are six sheriffdoms in Scotland, each with a sheriff principal.
 Within each sheriffdom are sheriff court districts, each with a court presided over by one or more sheriffs.
 The most senior civil servant in each Court is the sheriff clerk and he or she is charged directly with the management of the Court.
 The Sheriffdoms are Glasgow and Strathkelvin, Grampian, Highland and Islands, Lothian and Borders, North Strathclyde, South Strathclyde, Dumfries and Galloway, and Tayside Central and Fife.

 As of 1 February 2015, there are 39 Sheriff Courts in Scotland.
 Some, in rural areas of Scotland, are small due to the sparse population.
 Courts such as those in the cities of Edinburgh and Glasgow have a large number of staff and can in one day deal with hundreds of cases.
 Glasgow Sheriff Court, for example, is the busiest Court in Europe.